Brianmanden/Brianmanden/README.md

 - Umbraco CMS
 - NodeJS

-Other technologies I have used to various degrees can be found here: [https://stackshare.io/BrianJuulAndersen/personalstack](https://stackshare.io/BrianJuulAndersen/personalstack)
+Other tools and technologies I have used to various degrees can be found here: [https://stackshare.io/BrianJuulAndersen/personalstack](https://stackshare.io/BrianJuulAndersen/personalstack)